chapel-lang/chapel/doc/rst/language/spec/procedures.rst

-The ``const ref`` intent is identical to the ``ref`` intent, except that modifications to the formal argument are prohibited within the dynamic scope of the routine.
-Note that the the value referred to can still be modified by other means (such as an aliasing reference) during the execution of the routine.
+The ``const ref`` intent is identical to the ``ref`` intent, except that modifications to the formal argument are prohibited within the dynamic scope of the function.
+Note that the the value referred to can still be modified by other means (such as an aliasing reference) during the execution of the function.

 The following example shows such aliasing.
 This example would not behave this way if it used ``const`` instead of ``const ref``.